We are committed to creating and maintaining a safe workplace culture, by raising awareness of risks and fostering responsible behaviour by all

 Our primary objective is to protect our people and as such we continuously work together internally across the various companies within the Group, as well as involving suppliers, clients and external partners in the process

-A team made up of specialised resources (HR management, Head of Protection and Prevention, a qualified physician and Employee Health & Safety representative) is responsible for ensuring our workplaces are safe and conform with prevailing laws and regulations, for drawing up guidelines, coordinating monitoring systems and, where necessary, developing programmes to improve safety conditions.
+A team made up of specialized resources (HR management, Head of Protection and Prevention, a qualified physician and Employee Health & Safety representative) is responsible for ensuring our workplaces are safe and conform with prevailing laws and regulations, for drawing up guidelines, coordinating monitoring systems and, where necessary, developing programs to improve safety conditions.

-We have always been committed to supporting colleagues facing or involved in the experience of parenthood, through the use of parental leave in compliance with current regulations and local legislation.
-As at 30 April 2022, 178 employees of Sesa Group had made use of parental leave.
+We have always been committed to supporting colleagues facing or involved in the experience of parenthood, using parental leave in compliance with current regulations and local legislation.
+As of 30 April 2022, 178 employees of Sesa Group had made use of parental leave.
 This equates to 7.3% of the entire female workforce and 2.8% of male staff.

 We are committed to this goal.